R Interface to Myfxbook

 R Interface to the API

-There is an API which facilitates direct programmatic access to your Myfxbook account.
+The API facilitates direct programmatic access to your Myfxbook account.
 You access the API via HTTP GET requests and it returns the results either as XML or JSON.
 I have taken advantage of R’s web technologies to build an interface with Myfxbook.
 I implemented the interface as a reference class which exercises most of the calls in the API.

 The first thing we need to do is connect to Myfxbook.
 To do this we create an instance of the reference class.
 The class constructor takes an email address and password as arguments.
 The API returns a session identifier which is then retained as a data member in the class.
 For security reasons the email address and password are not retained.